zenaiev/hgg-2011/README.md

 ## Running the analysis
 Generally, the analysis steps are:
- * run Analyzer/run.sh (look inside first), this processes AOD files (CMS data stored at CERN server, several TB) and produces plain ROOT ntuple files (~...GB), takes ~ ... weeks, extensive network access
+ * run Analyzer/run.sh (look inside first), this processes AOD files (CMS data stored at CERN server, ~ 25 TB) and produces plain ROOT ntuple files (~ 3 GB), takes ~ 4.5 month, extensive network access
  * move produced ntuples to PostAnalyzer directories (this step is manual on purpose, in order not to overwrite accidentally ntuples produced taking long time etc.)
  * run PostAnalyzer/hggMakeHist to process ROOT ntuples to create histograms (~2 mins)
  * run PostAnalyzer/hggMakePlots to produce final plots from created histograms (few seconds)